EpiModel/EpiModelHIV-Template/README.md

 # EpiModeHIV-Template

+## WIP - TODO

+- at the end: remake a `run all` workflow
+- per step README
+  - goal
+  - desc of each script
+  - what to modify

+use `rs()` on top of files that needs restart and make the funciton  work even without rstudio

+## High level rules

+- file names:
+  - utils ?
+  - numbered ?
+-

+## Intro

 This template repository contains a working [EpiModelHIV-p](https://github.com/EpiModel/EpiModelHIV-p) project to be used as a starting point for new applied research.

 Follow the instructions on this README to setup your own project.